AdrianaMor123/TaskManagerAPI_with_SwaggerUI/README.md

 - Switch to SQL Server or PostgreSQL
 - Add pagination to the GET all endpoint
 - Add unit tests with xUnit
+---
+ ## What i learned

+ While building the Task Manager API, I developed a solid understanding of how to design and implement a RESTful web service using ASP.NET Core 8 and Entity Framework Core.
+I learned how to structure a clean and maintainable backend by separating concerns into controllers, models, DTOs, and data layers.
+Implementing full CRUD operations helped me better understand HTTP methods, routing, and handling requests and responses effectively.
+I also gained experience with input validation and returning meaningful error messages, which improved the overall reliability and usability of the API.
+Using an in-memory database allowed me to quickly prototype and test functionality without complex setup, while Swagger helped me explore and document endpoints in an interactive way.
+Overall, this project strengthened my backend development skills and gave me a clearer perspective on building scalable and well-structured APIs.